-- Changes in Actuarial Assumptions due to the Triennial Experience Study done in the fourth quarter of 2023. - Unfavorable investment performance. - Liability losses, mostly due to higher pay increases than expected. - Continued recognition of Tier 2 benefits for new hires. - ERI liabilities. - Three employers are individually rated (DuPage County; Union School District 46 and Peoria County).
+- Phasing-in of prior year's unfavorable investment experience. - Liability losses, mostly due to higher pay increases than expected. - Continued recognition of Tier 2 benefits for new hires. - ERI liabilities. - Three employers are individually rated (DuPage County; Union School District 46 and Peoria County).
 Although these employers will receive separate valuation reports, member counts, assets, and liabilities for these employers are also included in the totals in this valuation report.

 A full reconciliation of changes in contribution rates can be found in the Gain/Loss Analysis report.
-Based upon this year's valuation results, IMRF is 96.6% funded and the average/total employer rate is 7.50% of payroll.
+Based upon this year's valuation results, IMRF is 95.8% funded and the average/total employer rate is 7.68% of payroll.